CombiningIdeas/CombiningIdeas/README.md

 ![Avatar](https://github.com/CombiningIdeas/CombiningIdeas/blob/main/images/Avatar%232.png)

-# I'm a beginner backend programmer in Golang.
+# Hi :wave:, I'm a beginner backend programmer in Golang.

 If in your understanding a programmer is someone who writes Legacy code and who knows how to write a lot of incomprehensible code, then this is not about me.
 It is better to write less code and simpler than more code and more complex. :white_check_mark:

+---

 ## Languages and Tools
 ![Golang](https://img.shields.io/badge/Golang-00CED1?style=for-the-badge&logo=go&logoColor=00008B)